 - two outstanding references from senior University staff at your most recent University

-The minimum entry requirements given above are set by the University, not the CBU, and are non-negotiable.
-For more details of the University’s entrance requirements see here.
+These minimum entry requirements are set by the University, not the CBU, and therefore not negotiable.
+Further details of the University’s entrance requirements can be seen here.

 Membership of the University of Cambridge